danwagnerco/vba-style-guide/README.md

   to your script.

-**NEED TO FLESH THESE OUT MORE**
-* All public, reusable functions should be stored in a unique module
-* All public, reusable subroutines should be stored in a unique module
+* All public, reusable functions and subroutines that are not task-specific should be stored in a unique module
-* All public subroutines should be stored in a unique module

 ## Syntax